siddharthofficial/Hospital-Emergency-Room-Dashboard-Power-BI/README.md

 ## 📁 Files Included

 - `Hospital.pbix` – Power BI file containing all visualizations and data model.
-- `assets/` – Screenshots of the dashboard UI.
+-  Screenshots of the dashboard UI.
+-  Images
 - `README.md` – This file.

 ---